Summer Seminars for Undergraduate Students

 Instructor

-Dr. Prothro earned his Ph.D. in New Testament from the University of Cambridge.
+Dr. McGrew earned his Ph.D. in Biblical Studies from Marquette University.

 START APPLICATION